sequenceiq/slider/src/site/md/manpage.md

 Configure the Hoya client.
 This allows the filesystem, zookeeper instance and other properties to be picked up from the configuration file, rather than on the command line.

 Important: *this configuration file is not propagated to the HBase cluster configuration*.
 It is purely for configuring the client itself.

+### -D name=value

+Define a Hadoop configuration option which overrides any options in the configuration XML files of the image or in the image configuration directory.
+The values will be persisted.
+Configuration options are only passed to the cluster when creating or reconfiguring a cluster.
+### --option name value  / -O name value

+Set a cluster option.
+These are interpreted by specific cluster providers.

 ### --hbasehome localpath